facelessuser/HexViewer/readme.md

 ## Hex Viewer: Run Checksum
 By default, it opens up a quick panel with all available hashes that can be used as a checksum.
 When an algorithm is selected, it is used to retrieve the checksum for the current file in hex view mode.

+## Hex Viewer: Generate Hash
+Shows a quick panel allowing you to select the desired hash, and then shows an input panel that allows you to specify the string to be hashed.
+A panel is then displayed with your generated hash accoriding to specifications.

 # Configurable settings
 Settings are configurable in the hex_viewer.sublime-settings file.